The Vikings in England

 Ivar the Boneless was ruler of modern Denmark and Sweden.
 The Viking Sagas said that Ivar had ‘only cartilage where bone should have been’.
 After Ivar’s army had captured Northumbria and York, Ivar co-ruled in Dublin, and was in charge of attacks on Scotland.
 He died suddenly in 873AD - historians think that he may have had a bone disease (which led to his name ‘boneless’) and caused brittle bones.

-Emily Johnston is a UK commercial archaeologist and educator.
+Emily Johnston is a PhD candidate in Archaeology and educator.
 She enjoys engaging with the past and expanding her knowledge of different periods of history.

 She can be found on her personal twitter at @emilyrjohnston and instagram @emilyrebeccajohnston or on any of the archaeo-logic social medias & email!